colour-me-bibi/Kong-Manual/index.md

 - **FortiFlora:** 1 packet daily.
 - **Salmon Oil:** Add to his lunch.
 - **Dasuquin:** 1 soft chew given in the morning.

+### Car Rides:
+- **Motion Sickness:** He does not get motion sickness.
+- **Getting In/Out:** He needs assistance getting into the car but can get out on his own.
+- **Temperature and Air:** Ensure the car is cool.
+He loves having the windows down or cracked to let the wind flow behind his ears.

 ## Commands:
 - **"Here":** To call him over.